T. O'Conor Sloane: Works

 Sloane was also a prodigious contributor to many and various scientific and other publications such as the Encyclopædia Britannica, Annual Cyclopedia, Alden's Cyclopedia, The Catholic Encyclopedia, The Independent, The Times newspaper (London) and Popular Science.

 Scientific American

-Sloane was the editor of Scientific American from 1886 to 1896. and contributed over fifty scientific articles to the magazine while there.
+Sloane was the editor of Scientific American from 1886 to 1896, contributing over fifty scientific articles to the magazine during his tenure.

-Sloane also served on the editorial staff of several more popular periodicals such as Everyday Engineering Magazine, Plumber and Sanitary Engineer, Youth's Companion, The Experimenter (formerly, Practical Electrics) and Science and Invention (formerly, The Electrical Experimenter).
+Sloane also served on the editorial staff of several other popular periodicals such as Everyday Engineering Magazine, Plumber and Sanitary Engineer, Youth's Companion, The Experimenter (formerly, Practical Electrics) and Science and Invention (formerly, The Electrical Experimenter).

 Seton Hall University

 Sloane was a professor of natural sciences and higher mathematics at Seton Hall University in South Orange, New Jersey, having first joined the faculty in 1883 and teaching there non-continuously through the 1890s.
 In 1894, Sloane was elected to the Board of Trustees, while also continuing in his capacity as a member of the faculty.